Universal Credit is replacing 6 different benefits for working-aged people and has been rolled out across all areas of Nothern Ireland.

 You will need to maintain your claim online as well.

 The Department for Communities will contact you and inform you of the steps you need to take to claim Universal Credit.

-You can contact the Independent Welfare Changes helpline on 0808 802 0020 if you need more information about getting help to make or maintain a Universal Credit claim.
+You can contact our freephone helpline on 0800 915 4604 if you need more information about getting help to make or maintain a Universal Credit claim in Northern Ireland.